FAD WONDER DIETS

 - Based on treating Candida overgrowth or symptoms related to Candida.

-- Belief – A lot of health problems can be attributed to Candida overgrowth in the gastrointestinal tract and starving Candida by controlling the diet can alleviate
+- Belief – A lot of health problems can be attributed to Candida overgrowth in the gastrointestinal tract and starving Candida by controlling the diet can alleviate the symptoms.

 - Benefits: helps to balance blood sugar and hormones, and starve off Candida.